KONICA MINOLTA

 (Indexed with FY2013 as 100)

-The status of health-related indicators (percentage of employees maintaining appropriate weight, percentage of employees at risk for high blood pressure or hyperglycemia) and the rate of cancer screening aimed at early detection and prompt treatment of cancer are given below.
+The rate of cancer screening aimed at early detection and prompt treatment of cancer is shown below.

 Note: Figures are for all employees of the Konica Minolta Group in Japan